 Backers of the Pakatan Rakyat, which hoped to better its previous best-ever showing in 2008 by winning power for the first time, expressed disappointment with the outcome.
 Speaking in Alor Setar, capital of the rice-growing Kedah state in the north, voter Lys Idris says she hoped for a new government.
 “Last time I voted BN, but now maybe we we should go for change,” she said, speaking after voting at a school at the town’s outskirts.

-The opposition had hoped that the youth vote and urban disenchantment with the long-established incumbents would sway voters more than the government’s record on the economy, which has seen Malaysia make a half-century jump from being one of the world’s poorest countries at independence in 1956 to hoped-for developed status by 2020.
+The opposition had hoped that the youth vote and urban disenchantment with the long-established incumbents would sway voters more than the government’s record on the economy, which has seen Malaysia make a half-century jump from being one of the world’s poorest countries at independence in 1956 to the cusp of hoped-for “developed” status by 2020.

 Lim Guan Eng, a key opposition figure and representative of the DAP, says opposition leaders will likely convene in the coming days to discuss their response to the election.